maxeler/Explicit-Heat-Equation/README.md

 Usage
 -----

-Set environment variable RUNRULE to be Simulation or Hardware.
+Set environment variable RUNRULE to be Simulation or DFE.

 To compile: